-$2 \triangleright$ (Fast Forward): Press and hold this pushbutton to advance quickly within a track.
+2 >> (Fast Forward): Press and hold this pushbutton to advance quickly within a track.
 You will hear sound at a reduced volume.
 Release this pushbutton to play the passage.
-The elapsed time of the track will appear on the display.
+The elapsed time of the track displays.

 3 RPT (Repeat): Press this pushbutton once to hear a track over again.
-REPEAT ON and RPT will appear on the display.
-The current track will continue to repeat.
+REPEAT ON and RPT displays.
+The current track continues to repeat.
 Press RPT again to turn off repeat play.
-REPEAT OFF will appear on the display and RPT will disappear from the display.
+REPEAT OFF displays and RPT disappears from the display.

 4 RDM (Random): Press this pushbutton to hear the tracks in random, rather than sequential, order.
-T#, RANDOM, and RDM will appear on the display.
+T#, RANDOM, and RDM displays.
 Press RDM again to turn off random play.
-RANDOM OFF will appear on the display and RDM will disappear from the display.
+RANDOM OFF displays and RDM disappears.

 SEEK \triangle : Press this button to go to the next track.
-The track number will appear on the display.
-If this button is pressed more than once, the player will continue moving forward through the CD.
+The track number displays.
+If this button is pressed more than once, the player continues moving forward through the CD.

-If this button is held for more than two seconds, the CD will enter CD scan mode and the CD will play the first 10 seconds of each track.
+If this button is held for more than two seconds, the CD enters CD scan mode and the CD plays the first 10 seconds of each track.
 Press this button again to stop scanning.

 SEEK ∇ : Press this button to go to the start of the current track if more than eight seconds have played.
-The track number will appear on the display.
-If this button is pressed more than once, the player will continue moving backward through the CD.
+The track number displays.
+If this button is pressed more than once, the player continues moving backward through the CD.

-If this button is held for more than two seconds, the CD will enter CD scan mode and the CD will play the first 10 seconds of each track.
+If this button is held for more than two seconds, the CD enters CD scan mode and the CD plays the first 10 seconds of each track.
 Press this button again to stop scanning.